 While there are a number of online articles and forums waxing poetic about at-home and DIY “remedies,” the truth is these should be avoided.

-Including (but not limited to) the below:
+These include (but are not limited to) those listed below:

 Douches and scrubs